A Gentle Reminder to People on My Side of the Climate Issue

 1.)
 How much is man responsible for variances that were previously exclusively natural?

 In my opinion, most of the warmth today is likely natural given the tiny amounts of CO2 relative to the entire system, of which the oceans have 1,000x the heat capacity and are the great thermostat of the planet, taking centuries of action and reaction to reach where they are now.

 2.)
 Is this worth the draconian reactions that will handcuff the greatest experiment in freedom and prosperity in history, the United States of America?

 3.)
 This question may arise, if one wants: Would not the cost of adaptation to such things, rather than trying to correct what has always happened in the past anyway, be a sounder fiscal response?

-Let’s remember our own EPA administrator said all this would save .01 degrees Celsius in 30 years, and that it was mostly an example for the rest of the world.
+Let’s remember our own EPA administrator said all this would save .01 degrees Celsius in 30 years and that it was mostly an example for the rest of the world.
 Color me skeptical that the rest of the world is going to follow; instead, it will take advantage of repercussions on the American way of life that this causes.
 Not every nation is our friend, after all, if you actually look at the real world.
 No one is against any form of clean, safe, cheap energy.
-I am against economic suicide like we have seen in Europe, which will then handcuff generations for the chance of economic peace and prosperity.
+I am against economic suicide like we have seen in Europe, which will then handcuff generations from economic peace and prosperity.

 Let’s make sure everything is put into perspective.
 Biggest drop ever?
 Maybe.
-But it would not be if it wasn’t the warmest we have measured in the past 35 years before.
+But it would not be if it wasn’t the warmest we have measured in the past 35 years.
 It’s not like it was normal and dropped to -1C.